JuliaEarth/GeoStats.jl/README.md

 Contributing
 ------------

-You're very encouraged to contribute patches and ideas.
+You are encouraged to contribute patches and ideas.
 If you have questions or suggestions, please [open an issue](https://github.com/juliohm/GeoStats.jl/issues).